-The Company has determined that the funding provided to its subsidiary Corex Global S de RL de SV, which is operating the Santana mine, is likely to be repaid in the foreseeable future.
-Accordingly, the unrealized foreign exchange gains or losses on these inter-company loans are recognized in income (loss).
+The Company has determined that the funding provided to its subsidiaries Corex Global S de RL de SV and Minera Mirlos, S. de R.L. de C.V., is likely to be repaid in the foreseeable future.
+Accordingly, the unrealized foreign exchange losses or gains on these inter-company loans are recognized as (loss) income.